makyo/drab-makyo.com/cv.md

         * Python-based juju-bundlelib library, which broke a bundle down into the composite steps needed to deploy it (bundle changes), information that can be consumed by the Juju GUI
         * Go-based jujusvg library, which generated an SVG image of a bundle as it would appear on the Juju GUI's canvas
         * Go-based bundleservice and corresponding charm, which provided an API endpoint for generating both the bundle changes and bundle SVG
+    * Implemented client libraries in both JavaScript and Python for interacting with varied microservices.
+    * Helped with continued support of projects and their corresponding charms, such as the Extended Support Mechanism allowing for support for older versions of Ubuntu, and the Livepatch service allowing for serving kernel patches to be applied without reboot.

 bConnected Software/Optum Health/United Health Group
 :   Software engineer --- 2011-2012